 You have just been let go by your employer.
-This is going to impact you financially and without doubt, you are in for a stressful period ahead.
-If they offered you Notice and Severance, it is time to take a very close look at the details.
+This is going to impact you financially.
+If they offered you a termination package, then it is time to take a very close look at the details.
 These payments represent a financial bridge until you are employed again.
 In order to make sure you do not leave money behind, you need to understand your legal entitlements.

 On June 1, 2020, the Ford government introduced amendments to the Employment Standards Act (ESA).
 The changes primarily accommodate employers and their present-day financial woes.
 At a glance, this will come as a terrible blow and a step backwards for employee rights in Ontario.
 However, Ontario’s employment laws still remain pro-employee.
 Here’s why.

 Anyone facing a layoff due to COVID-19 should understand how to apply for federal government assistance through the Employment Insurance program, and know your rights if the pandemic persists and the economy slides into a recession.

 When a profitable bank announces layoffs, employees should understand their rights and the Canada Labour Code which governs federally regulated industries, like banking.
 Here is information about notice & severance pay for CIBC employees impacted by the latest layoff announcement.